neuralvis/elpa-mirror/melpa/ibuffer-project-readme.txt

-This pacakage provides ibuffer filtering and sorting functions to group buffers by project or by `default-directory'
+This pacakage provides ibuffer filtering and sorting functions to group buffers by function or regexp applied to `default-directory'.
+By default buffers are grouped by `project-current' or by `default-directory'.

+Buffer group and group type name is determined by function or regexp listed in `ibuffer-project-root-functions'.
+E.g. by adding `file-remote-p' like this:

+   (add-to-list 'ibuffer-project-root-functions '(file-remote-p .
+"Remote"))

+remote buffers will be grouped by protocol and host.

-To group buffers by project set `ibuffer-filter-groups' to result of `ibuffer-project-generate-filter-groups' function:
+To group buffers set `ibuffer-filter-groups' to result of `ibuffer-project-generate-filter-groups' function:

    (add-hook 'ibuffer-hook